 Harry Dawson Funeral Services in Stoke On Trent completely understand and appreciate that losing a loved one is a devastating time for family members.
 For those family members who have been entrusted with arranging the funeral it can be an incredibly hard situation to handle but we would like to reassure you that we are here to help you at every stage.

 It is a rare privilege to be a Funeral Director, to stand in a sensitive position at a crucial time in the midst of your family, knowing that the quality of our service and reputation will help you through the most difficult time in your lives.
 We hope the following information can help make things a little easier for you.

 Please feel free to make us your first point of call so that we can assist you from the very start.
-By calling us you will always be able to speak to either Paul, Nicola or our manager David Podmore, even if the call is out of hours.
+By calling us you will always be able to speak to either Paul or Nicola, even if the call is out of hours.
 We will be able to advise you on what to do next and can help to plan your actions over the next day or two, depending on the particular circumstances.
 The most common stages of action can be seen below.

 The first contact should be the family doctor who will normally call at the house to certify that death has occurred.
 If the doctor is satisfied as to the cause of death, they will record and issue the death certificate.
 If you haven’t already, you should then contact Harry Dawson Funeral Services as soon as possible.
 We will explain and take care of all the arrangements.
 It is not necessary to have the death certificate before contacting us, but death must have been certified.

 When a person dies in a hospital, a hospice or a nursing home, the sister or staff nurse on call will be there to help you.
 They will make the necessary arrangements for the doctor to issue the death certificate.
 You should then contact Harry Dawson Funeral Services as soon as possible so that we can take care of both the bereaved and start handle all the necessary arrangements.
 It is not necessary to have the death certificate before contacting us.